How To Build a Charming DIY Faux Fireplace Mantel Surround

 Safety Tips

-I didn’t add a painting step to this post, because there are so many painting techniques you can use.
+I didn’t add a painting step to this post because you can use so many painting techniques.
 We used white paint and a layered chippy paint method on our fireplace mantel surround.

 Styling your faux fireplace mantel surround is the best part of the process and is where you can let your creativity shine.
 Here are some tips and ideas to help you style your fabulous mantel.